ai-aimbot/AIMr/README.md

-AIMr leverages many modern technologies to achieve a undetected ai aimbot system with a pleasing appearance.
+AIMr leverages many modern technologies to achieve an undetected ai aimbot system with a pleasing appearance.

 AIMr works on any game that uses human shaped models (besides valorant).